Time Evolution of Uniform Sequential Circuits: Results

 When our observation holds, this allows one to determine the number of variational parameters to approximate the environment.
 Since $M_E \propto N_q$, $N_q \propto t^*J$ (see Fig.\,\ref{fig:panel_results_1}\,(b)), and each layer of the sequential circuit for the environment contains $2 N_q - 2$ two-qubit gates, representing the environment requires $\mathcal{O}(t^2)$ or $\mathcal{O}(N_q^2)$ two-qubit gates.
 By contrast, representing the environment exactly using dense unitary requires $\mathcal{O}(e^{2 N_q})$, or, equivalently, $\mathcal{O}(e^{2 t J})$ parameters.
 The fact that we can approximate the environment with quantum circuits efficiently makes the overall algorithm scaling polynomially in time $t J$ instead of exponentially.
-We note that although {\it a priori} the complexity of the environment approximation for the {\ourAnsatz} ansatz is not known, there exist exact solutions representing the environments for an infinite brickwall circuits~\cite{gopalakrishnan2019unitary,jobst2022finite}.
+We note that although {\it a priori} the complexity of the environment approximation for the {\ourAnsatz} ansatz is not known, there exist exact solutions representing the environments for infinite brickwall circuits~\cite{gopalakrishnan2019unitary,jobst2022finite}.
 These exact solutions are formed by contracting $O(N_{\textrm{depth}}^2)$ number of gates, where $N_{\textrm{depth}}$ is the depth of the brickwall circuit, which is consistent with our finding here.

-Using the condition $M_E = N_q - 1$, we simulate classically the time evolution algorithm using {\ourAnsatz} with $M_U = 1$, different $N_q$ and layered sequential circuits for environment.
-We plot the $\langle \sigma^z \rangle$ expectation value, the reachable time $(tJ)^*$ under the condition $\mathcal{F} \geqslant 1 - 10^{-4}$ as a function of $N_q$, and the error in the fidelity density $1 - \mathcal{F}$ in Fig.\,\ref{fig:max_E_err}\,(b).
-As shown in the left inset, as compared to the simulation with the exact environment, we observe slightly smaller reachable times due to the accumulation of the approximation errors and approximated environment.
+Using the condition $M_E = N_q$, we simulate classically the time evolution algorithm using {\ourAnsatz} with $M_U = 1$, different $N_q$ and layered sequential circuits for environment.
+We plot the $\langle \sigma^z \rangle$ expectation value, the reachable time $(tJ)^*$ as a function of $N_q$, and the error in the fidelity density $1 - \mathcal{F}$ in Fig.\,\ref{fig:max_E_err}\,(b).
+The reachable time is again determined by the threshold value $\mathcal{F} = 1 - 10^{-4}$.
+As shown in the left inset, we observe slightly smaller reachable times, compared to the simulation with the exact environment, due to the accumulation of the approximation errors and approximated environment.
 Nevertheless, the reachable time $(tJ)^*(N_q)$ retains the linear scaling with $N_q$.